benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 <i class="g72-check"></i>&nbsp;&nbsp;**Summarize a cart prior to checkout**

 The consumer has finished add products to the cart, and they might wish to see a summary before proceeding to checkout.
-Use the Cart Reviews API to enhance a cart summary with taxes, estimated delivery date(s), shipping group(s) (when applicable), and updated subtotals.
+Use the [Cart Reviews API](https://developer.niketech.com/docs/projects/Cart%20Reviews?tab=api){:target="blank"} to enhance a cart summary with taxes, estimated delivery date(s), shipping group(s) (when applicable), and updated subtotals.

 >**TIP:** Shipping group refers to the grouping of products into multiple shipments with potentially different delivery dates.
 This is done automatically for you based on Nike business rules.

-To get a cart summary, execute a request to the *Augment a Cart* endpoint of the Cart Reviews API.
+To get a cart summary, execute a request to the [Augment a Cart](https://developer.niketech.com/docs/projects/Cart%20Reviews?tab=api#cart-reviews-augment-a-cart-post){:target="blank"} endpoint.

 Other considerations: